timo-liu/eng-syl/README.md

 ﻿# English Syllabifier (eng_syl)
 This is a GRU-based neural network designed for English word syllabification.
-The model was trained on data from the  [WebCelex](http://celex.mpi.nl/) English wordform corpus.
+The model was trained on data from the  [Wikimorph](https://link.springer.com/chapter/10.1007/978-3-030-78270-2_72) dataset.

-Achieved an F1 score of 0.879 on 5000 novel words after 2 training passes, as well as achieved 4999/5000 correct syllable count.

 ## Usage